 - Act with integrity

 - Provide all resultant data

 Conversations have started; I am not the first to consider the implications of big data testing.
-We may be able to continue this discussion with some smart folks I know at our next UXPA, where we may be able to add your thinking as well.
+We may be able to continue this discussion with some smart folks I know at our next UXPA Conference, where we may be able to add your thinking as well.

-- Consider that all of the steps you take with moderated testing will probably present itself here; be ready to consider the ethics of whatever new challenge comes our way.
+- Consider that all of the steps you take with moderated testing will probably present themselves here; be ready to consider the ethics of whatever new challenge comes our way.